Abdullah007bajwa/WorkoutVideoAnalyzer/README.md

----

 # Exercise Video Classifier

-This project is an exercise video classification application built using TensorFlow and Flask.
+This project is an exercise video classification application built using **TensorFlow** and **Flask**.
 It processes videos to classify different types of exercises using a trained deep learning model.

 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Directory Structure](#directory-structure)
 - [Installation](#installation)